anthony-zhou/anthonyzhou.me/_posts/2021-12-12-thoughts-on-futarchy.md

 Assuming these sorts of systems can be implemented, futarchy looks like a promising improvement to democracy, one in which we can not only give voice to our personal values but also benefit from the knowledge of experts in their chosen domains.

 But the implementation is precisely the hard part -- it's easy to see plenty of ways this system could go completely wrong, and there are many unresolved uncertainties.
+American-style democracy may be imperfect, but it has proven itself better than many proposed alternatives.
 As a result, the most logical first step is to design a small-scale test of the system, perhaps at the scale of a local government, as a way of seeing whether futarchy makes any sense whatsoever.

 ## Further Reading